kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 ## Provision a Kubernetes cluster through Gardener

-1. Go to the **Secrets** tab of the Gardener UI and add secrets to enable provisioning clusters on different architectures.
+1. Go to the **Secrets** tab of the Gardener UI and add Secrets to enable provisioning clusters on different architectures.
 To learn about the requirements for each environment, click the question mark buttons.

 2. Provision a cluster form the **Clusters** tab.
-Choose the infrastructure you want to provision your cluster in and apply these settings:
+Choose the infrastructure in which you want to provision your cluster and apply these settings:

   | Tab  |  Setting |  Required value |
   |---|---|---|